khalid-alomari/Co-Pilot/README.md

 # Co-Pilot©
-by Khalid Alomari and Hamzeh muaz.
+by Khalid Alomari and Hamzeh Muaz.

 __The project still under commenting and development to the next version V 2.0.__